Information for Employers

 Steps to Hire Student Employees

-Note: While Federal Work-Study Positions require an official posting (contact Christine Johnson for more information), the Student Employment office does not post District-Funded student positions.
+Note: While Federal Work-Study Positions require an official posting (contact Adaly Padro for more information), the Student Employment office does not post District-Funded student positions.
+You may request, however, that we put a notice on our student employment webpage that you are hiring.

 Review Eligibility Requirements

 Before interviewing a student or offering a job, we recommend you go over the eligibility requirements with the student to ensure they meet them.
-(Most employers find it useful to email Christine Johnson for a prescreening of promising candidates before setting up their interview.)
+(Most employers find it useful to email the Student Employment Coordinator for a prescreening of promising candidates before setting up their interview.)

 Official Request to Hire

-When you know you want to hire a student, email Christine with the student's name and CWID and officially request that they be hired.
+When you know you want to hire a student and have confirmed that they will be physically located in California while doing any work, email Christine with the student's name and CWID and officially request that they be hired.

-Specify whether they are being hired for a Federal-Work-Study position or a District-Funded Position and what quarter you expect them to begin.
+- If they are being hired for a Federal-Work-Study position or a District-Funded Position and what quarter you expect them to begin;

-- If the student appears eligible for employment, you will be emailed a Job Assignment Form (Adobe Sign) to complete.
+- If the student appears eligible for employment, you will be emailed a Job Assignment Card form (Adobe Sign) to complete.

 - Once the student completes all requirements, you will receive an "authorization to begin work" email and can arrange the details with your student employee.
 Do not allow any student to begin working before you receive that email.